obonaventure/cnp3/book/transport/transport.rst

    - the destination port of the server
    - TCP

- - the `sequence number` (32 bits), `acknowledgement number` (32 bits) and `window` (16 bits) fields are used to provide a reliable data transfert by using a window-based protocol.
-In a TCP bytestream, each byte of the stream consummes one sequence number.
+ - the `sequence number` (32 bits), `acknowledgement number` (32 bits) and `window` (16 bits) fields are used to provide a reliable data transfer by using a window-based protocol.
+In a TCP bytestream, each byte of the stream consumes one sequence number.
 Their utilisation will be described in more details in :ref:`TCPData`
  - the `Urgent pointer` is used to indicate that some data should be considered as urgent in a TCP bytestream.
 However, it is rarely used in practice and will not be described here.
 Additional details may be found in :rfc:`793`, :rfc:`1122` or [StevensTCP]_
  - the flags field contain a set of bit flags that indicate how a segment should be interpreted by the TCP entity that receives it :

     - the `SYN` flag is used during connection establishment
     - the `FIN` flag is used during connection release
     - the `RST` is used in case of problems or when an invalid segment has been received
     - when the `ACK` flag is set, it indicates that the `acknowledgment` field contains a valid number.
-Otherwise, the content of the `acknwoledgment` field must be ignored
+Otherwise, the content of the `acknowledgment` field must be ignored
     - the `URG` flag is used together with the `Urgent pointer`
     - the `PSH` flag is used as a notification from the sender to indicate to the receiver that it should pass all the data it has received to the receiving process.
 However, in practice TCP implementations do not allow TCP users to indicate when the `PSH` flag should be set and thus there are few real utilizations of this flag.